 We also spent one day hiking the local Vallecito Creek Trail, which I highly recommend if you’re ever in the Durango area!

-5/6/2020 – 5/16/2020: Durango, CO
+5/6/2020 – 5/16/2020: Alpen Rose RV Park in Durango, CO

-Ok, I’m not going to lie, our move from the lake into Durango was another move that felt a little odd.
-The state of Colorado had started opening to visitors, but what we didn’t realize was that Durango’s county had not fully (even though the RV park accepted us).
-We spent the first few days feeling like invaders.
+We drove straight into a city in a moment of transition.
+The state of Colorado had started opening to visitors.
+Still, we didn’t realize that Durango’s county had not fully opened to visitors yet, even though the RV park accepted us.
+We spent the first couple of days feeling like invaders.

 While there, we went on a day hike on the Colorado Trail to Gudy’s Rest to get the beautiful view pictured above.
 This is a hike that’s also open to mountain bikers and was reasonably busy the day we hiked it.
 We spent a lot of our walk jumping off to the sides, but the view at the end was phenomenal and worth it! ?

-5/16/2020 – 5/30/2020: Ouray, CO
+5/16/2020 – 5/30/2020: Ouray RV Park in Ouray, CO

 However, we had three super impressive experiences while in Ouray!

 - We rented a jeep for a day of traversing the local jeep roads.
-This was incredible, we literally took the jeep over a mountain!
+This was incredible; we literally took the jeep over a mountain!
 (Which we had never done before.)
 And we arrived on the other side into Silverton, only to find out they had just opened to visitors on that day.
 We had a beer at a bar for the first time in months.

 At this point, it was starting to feel like summer.

-5/30/2020 – 6/3/2020: Montrose (& Crested Butte), CO
+5/30/2020 – 6/3/2020: River Bend RV Park in Montrose (& Crested Butte), CO

 We figured we could make it easy on us by parking the rig in Montrose.
 That way, it would stay on our path to our next destination, and then we could simply take a day trip out to Crested Butte to visit with our friend Val before moving along to Grand Lake.